 Joseph Pilates used his techniques to rehabilitate injured soldiers during WWI.

 Today, if you search for ‘Pilates injuries recovery’, and you will see hundreds of businesses providing similar injury rehabilitation services through Pilates.
-You will be surprised at how many people get given Pilate exercises on a daily basis to recover injuries.
+You will be surprised at how many people get given Pilates exercises on a daily basis to recover injuries.

 36. Strengthens your immune system